 EVERYTHING YOU NEED TO KNOW ABOUT OIL

 In the following content and tutorials we will learn more about oils/lubricants, so that you can make better choices when selecting a lubricant for your rotating equipment.
-The following will assist you in your journey to extend bearing life and identify the causes of bearing failure and eliminate them through applied lubricant quality and practices.
+The following will assist you in your journey to extend equipment life and identify the causes of bearing failure and eliminate them through applied lubricant knowledge and practices.

 Q: What is viscosity and why is it important?

 A: Viscosity is the measure of a liquids resistance to flow,...now why is that important?
 It's important because the primary function of a lubricant is to keep surfaces from coming into contact with one another.
 In engines or equipment an oil achieves this through its viscosity depending on the speed and load and temperature...

 Q: What is a Viscosity Index and when is it important?

 A: Viscosity Index can be described as the rate by which viscosity changes with the change in temperature.
 Viscosity index is important when you are operating at high or very low temperatures.
 High Viscosity Index lubricants are also important when you are operating over a very wide temperature range. i.e. a pump which starts up at very cold temperatures but the process material being pumped is at a very high temperature resulting in the lubricating oil going from a very low temperature to a very high temperature.

 Q: What is "Flash Point" and why and when is it important?